List of Supported Models#

 print(output)

-If vLLM successfully generates text, it indicates that your model is supported.
+If vLLM successfully returns text (for generative models) or hidden states (for pooling models), it indicates that your model is supported.

-Otherwise, please refer to Adding a New Model and Enabling Multimodal Inputs for instructions on how to implement your model in vLLM.
+Otherwise, please refer to Adding a New Model for instructions on how to implement your model in vLLM.
 Alternatively, you can open an issue on GitHub to request vLLM support.

 Note